jrroman/EvergreenWiki/Home.md

 on x86, amd64, and arm architectures.

 #####Precise, Actionable Feedback
-No more guessing about who broken what.
+No more guessing about who broke what.
 By Default, Evergreen does not run every commit; however, in the event that something breaks, Evergreen will run failing tasks on previous commits to find the commit that caused the failure.
 Think of it like a built-in `git bisect`.